Y0dax/azure-stt-subtitles-electron/readme.md

 # Download & Install

-## Step 1 - Download latest release
+## Step 1 - Download the latest release

 Download the electron app from the releases tab